Land at the edge — paddock and canopy, Far North Queensland

 A property, country in care, or a district moving together.
 Three worked examples from Far North Queensland — same data, same engine, three audiences.

-Aerial view of Cape Kimberley regenerative farm in the Daintree
+Aerial view of regenerative farm at the edge of the Daintree

 A property